Ball hockey

-Ball hockey is a team sport and an off-ice variant of the sport of ice hockey.
-The sport is also a variant of one of several floor hockey game codes; more specifically, it is a variant of street hockey.
+Ball hockey is a variant of floor hockey and street hockey, and more specifically, an off-ice variant of ice hockey.

 Ball hockey is patterned after and closely related to ice hockey, except the game is played on foot on a non-ice surface, player equipment is different, and an orange ball is used instead of a hockey puck.
 The objective of the game is to score more goals than the opposing team by shooting the ball into the opposing team's net.